bbe2/instructor.brian/README.md

 ```
-Hello!
-I focus on equipping students
+=> portfolio.summary
-with system and data skills and expert
+I equip students with fierce skills
-coding abilities for information synthesis.
+in data wrangling, machine learning,

-At present, I instruct foundational computer
+stats, and systems thinking.

-science topics, ranging from machine and
+My expertise includes industrial re-engineering,
-assembly to C++ via  patt/patel.
-My expertise
+theoretical system design, Python and R programming,
-spans theoretical system design, practical
+and STEM communication.
+I’m grateful for my
-re-engineering, data transformation in Python
+Syracuse University data science professors who
-and R, STEM communication, and curriculum
+provided quality theoretical knowledge and practical
-development.
-I'm grateful for my quality
+skills to perform pipeline machine learning and
-master's in applied data science which enhanced
+authoring courses like Data Mining and
-my ability to develop quality graduate courses like
+Get Started with Python at Google.

-COSC-526 Data Mining with Spark, at www.utk.edu.
+My pedagogical approach is anchored in mnemonics and

-My teaching philosophy emphasizes active
+interactive JAMs, fostering active student collaboration
-learning through tools like Colab, Google
+using Colab, Google Sheets, and GitHub.
-Sheets, and Github.
-Students engage in weekly
+My >_7.pillars.of.python initiative democratizes access
-JAMs, connecting fundamental concepts, such
+to programming essential tools and data transformation
-as converting physical books into Python
+with pillars like data.objects^3, functions^4, iterators^5,
-data objects.
-I provide codebooks in every
+libraries^6, and transformers^7.
+The framework encourages
-class to expose students to algorithms,
+students to employ information science ontology principles
-statistical analysis, and machine learning,
+and to process, interpret, and reshape information.

-similar to work performed in the Coursera
+=> who.survives?
-module  Get Started with Python in Google’s
+I deeply value each classroom learning experience because
-advanced data analytics course.
+our Lacanian REAL is skill replacement by large

-I transform course materials into interactive
+language models and generative pretrained transformer.
-workspaces, integrating theory, methods, and
+In 2023, a study by Eloundou, Manning, Mishkin, and Rock (p.1,3)
-programming into workable learning objects and
+found that 80% of the US workforce have at least 10% of
-codebooks.
-Students actively reshape information
+their work tasks affected by LLMs and 19% of all jobs
-into actionable Baudrillard commodities, preparing
+aving 50% skill replacement exposure.
+According to Manning et al.,
-them for relationships with generative pretrained
+in 2022, GPTs generated functional code 28.8% of the time.
-transformer (GPT) bots and AI agents focused on the
+It’s a fantastic opportunity for struggling coders and
-ontological formation and advanced solving.
+neuro-diverse learners to build deep coding skills with AI
-The Krokeresque new.REAL may lead to unprecedented
+assistance learning.
+I’m tooling myself to make this happen
-job elimination through the democratization of GPT.
+to help students realize their future sustainability and
-To facilitate upskilling and recall mnemonics,
+the necessity of continuous skilling and focus.

-my teaching infrastructure includes
+#=> what's.happening? -> ai.agents

-a)	Converting lecture audio to text and integrating it into the class corpus.
+To help student mnemonics at crucial moments, I’m tooling GPT AI agents to
-b)	Employing GPT tech to synthesize disparities, including lecture notes and textbooks.
+1. Convert lecture audio to text; integrating into a class corpus repository.
-c)	Emailing the disparity index and aggregating media into a central repository.
+2. Synthesize disparities across audio, lecture notes, and textbooks using GPT APIs.
-d)	Feeding the repository into a course-specific AI agent, further supporting student tasks.
+3. Email lecture summary and disparity index.
-e)	Facilitating upskilling and recall mnemonics while immersing students in the tech/social fabric of a new.REAL
+4. Aggregate and feed repository media to AI agent for student interactive learning.

 ```